 - Smart strategies balance easy-to-rank-for keywords with difficult ones.
-We get that you need to start showing progress, so it makes sense to balance lower difficulty keywords with those that are going to take time to earn visibility.
-Building out topic clusters is a great way to do this, targeting broader terms that have a higher Keyword Difficulty Score with your pillar pages and lower scores with your cluster content.
+We get that you need to start showing progress, so it makes sense to balance lower-difficulty keywords with those that will take time to earn visibility.
+Building out topic clusters is a great way to do this.
+Target broader terms that have a higher Keyword Difficulty Score with your pillar pages and lower scores with your cluster content.

 Don't make the mistake of basing your keyword research on search volume alone.

-Take the time to understand how feasible it is to rank for a keyword over the coming months, find quick win opportunities (lower difficulty, higher-value keywords), and get buy-in for your strategy based on solid but realistic projections.
+Take the time to understand how feasible it is to rank for the keywords you want, find quick win opportunities (lower difficulty, higher-value keywords), and get buy-in for your strategy based on solid but realistic projections.